Declaration on Corporate Governance

 Gender diversity and targets

 The Supervisory Board of FMC AG & Co.
-KGaA is statutorily obliged to define targets for the representation of female members in the Supervisory Board as well as an implementation period and to report on the defined targets and their achievement during the relevant reference period or in the event of a failure to meet these targets, on the reasons for this, as part of the Declaration on Corporate Governance.
+KGaA is statutorily obliged to define targets for the representation of female members in the Supervisory Board as well as an implementation period and to report on the defined targets and their achievement during the relevant reference period or, in the event of a failure to meet these targets, on the reasons for this, as part of the Declaration on Corporate Governance.
 The definition of targets for the composition of the Management Board for companies which, like Fresenius Medical Care, are organized in the legal form of a partnership limited by shares, is by contrast expressly not required.
 Likewise, also the Supervisory Board of Fresenius Medical Care Management AG is not required to define targets for the Management Board, because Fresenius Medical Care Management AG is not in the scope of the relevant legal provisions.
-With two of in total eight members of the Management Board in the year under review being female, the share of women in the Management Board of Fresenius Management AG amounted to 25% in the year under review.
-In terms of the composition of the Management Board existing from January 1, 2022, two out of five and thus 40% of the members of the Management Board are female.
+At the end of the year under review, two out of five members of the Management Board were female.
+With the departure of Mr. Rice Powell from the Management Board at the end of the year under review, two out of four, i.e. 50%, of the members of the Management Board are female.

-Supervisory Board of the Company | 301 | 33 | 33 |
+Supervisory Board of the Company 301 33.3 33.3

-Management Board | -2 | 25 | 253 |
+Management Board -2 25 403

-First Management Level | 224 | 18.3 | 17.5 |
+First Management Level 224 17.5 20.3

-Second Management Level | 324 | 28.3 | 27.9 |
+Second Management Level 324 27.9 34.7

-1 Implementation period until May 9, 2022.
+1 Implementation period until May 9, 2027.

 2 The definition of targets for the Management Board is not required.

-3 Since January 1, 2022, the share of women in the Management Board amounts to 40 %.
+3 Since January 1, 2023, the share of women in the Management Board amounts to 50%.

-4 Implementation period until December 31, 2025.
+4 Original implementation period until December 31, 2025.

 Overall, the recruiting and staffing practice of Fresenius Medical Care as well as the selection decisions regarding the hiring and promotion to top management levels will also in the future be taken with a focus on the specific qualifications of the individual.
-For this reason, the Management Board will select candidates for the top management of Fresenius Medical Care according to the candidate’s excellence and suitability for the specific role and function in such management positions, regardless of their race, gender or other non-performance related attributes.
+For this reason, the Management Board will select candidates for the top management of Fresenius Medical Care according to the candidate’s excellence and suitability for the specific role and function in such management positions, regardless of their race, gender, or other non-performance related attributes.
 The number and proportion of female Supervisory Board members and Management Board members, the continuous achievement and increase of our diversity targets as well as the anchoring within the company’s sustainability program demonstrate the considerable importance of diversity for Fresenius Medical Care.

 Together with the Management Board, the Supervisory Board of the General Partner takes care for the long-term succession planning in accordance with recommendation B.2 of the Code.
-For this purpose, the Chairman of the Supervisory Board of the General Partner liaises with the respective members of the Management Board sufficiently in advance and, as a rule, not later than one year before the end of the respective term of office about their willingness to continue their respective mandate.
+For this purpose, the Chair of the Supervisory Board of the General Partner liaises with the respective members of the Management Board sufficiently in advance and, as a rule, not later than one year before the end of the respective term of office about their willingness to continue their respective mandate.
 In addition, the Supervisory Board of the General Partner continuously reviews whether the Management Board continues to be composed in the best possible way.
-To this end, the Chairman of the Supervisory Board of the General Partner discusses with the Chairman of the Management Board, in particular, what knowledge, experience and professional as well as personal competencies in the Management Board should be represented also with regard to the strategic development of the Company and a possible changing regulatory environment and to what extent the Management Board is already staffed in accordance with these requirements.
+To this end, the Chair of the Supervisory Board of the General Partner discusses with the Chair of the Management Board, in particular, what knowledge, experience and professional as well as personal competencies in the Management Board should be represented also with regard to the strategic development of the Company and a possible changing regulatory environment and to what extent the Management Board is already staffed in accordance with these requirements.

 The Supervisory Board of the General Partner pays attention to diversity in the composition of the Management Board in accordance with recommendation B.1 of the Code.